Sinister: Eighth Wonder

 record.
 Bronze harmonies bounce off a low ceiling.

-It’s all in the production, la.
+Its all in the production, la.
 We drink beer from a

 dumb waiter.
 The radio plays cowboy songs so stupidly.